I'm a research geek who enjoys helping people find resources for tough situations.

-Toledo, Ohio is the number one city in the United States with the lowest rental rates according to a study completed by CNBC.
+Toledo, Ohio was the city in the United States with the lowest rental rates in 2017, according to a study completed by CNBC.
 It has consistently ranked near the top in other lists of the U.S. cities with the most affordable rent.

-In case you're planning to investigate relocating to Toledo, to take advantage of some of the lower rental rates and the affordable housing opportunity that Toledo offers, this article might be helpful for you.
+In case you're planning to investigate relocating to Toledo to take advantage of some of the lower rental rates and the affordable housing opportunities that Toledo offers, this article might be helpful for you.

 Where Is Toledo, Ohio, Located?

 Toledo is the county seat of Lucas County, Ohio.
 Toledo is in the northwest part of Ohio, at the western end of Lake Erie, and it borders the state of Michigan.

 It gets cold in Toledo, so that's one of the things that you have to take into account if relocating to Toledo is something you are investigating.

 A Short Drive to 7 Large Metropolitan Areas

 One interesting fact about Toledo is that is it is within 250 miles by road of seven huge metropolitan cities in the United States.
 Those cities include Detroit, Cleveland, Columbus, Cincinnati, Pittsburgh, Indianapolis, and Chicago.

 So, basically, what that means is that if you move to Toledo, you are within a short 6-hour drive of seven cities that have 2 million people.
 If you get bored with the activities in Toledo, there are literally hundreds of thousands of other activities within arm's reach.

-According to the 2010 census the population of Toledo was 287,208.
-That makes it the 71st largest city in the United States, and the 4th most populated city in the state of Ohio.
+According to the 2010 census, the population of Toledo was 287,208.
+That makes it the 71st largest city in the United States, and it's the 4th most populated city in the state of Ohio.